limey-bean/Bullhead_2025/README.md

 A repository for scripts used to generate the 2025 Brown Bullhead data analysis

 ## Raw Data Processing
-Contains scripts to process seqeunces generated for
+Contains scripts to process sequences generated for
 1. RNAseq
 2. Short Read DNA
 3. Long Read DNA